 These measures have the objective of safeguarding financial stability, by strengthening the resilience of the financial sector and preventing systemic risk.
 The set of instruments and intermediate objectives will be revised and adjusted by the competent authorities where necessary to better safeguard financial stability.
 In addition, other macroprudential policy instruments may be activated if deemed necessary.
-Failure to comply with these buffers implies restrictions on distributions relating to CET1 own funds as well as an obligation to submit to the competent authorities a capital conservation plan within 5 Business Days of the breach.
+Failure to comply with these buffers implies restrictions on distributions relating to CET1 own funds as well as an obligation to submit to the competent authorities a capital conservation plan within 5 business days of the breach.

-Capital conservation buffer: The new regulatory framework provides that the capital conservation buffer requirement, which aims to accommodate losses from a potential adverse scenario, can be gradually implemented from 1 January 2016 onwards.
-However, the national macroprudential authority may impose a shorter transitional period or even frontload the total buffer.
-The Bank has a requirement (at an individual and consolidated level) to maintain a minimum CET1 capital buffer of 2.5% from 2019 onwards, as provided in Article 23 of Decree-Law No. 157/2014.
+Capital conservation buffer: The capital conservation buffer requirement aims to accommodate losses from a potential adverse scenario The Bank has a requirement (at an individual and consolidated level) to maintain a minimum CET1 capital buffer of 2.5%, as provided in Article 23 of Decree-Law No. 157/2014.